DrMundo0/source-bottlerocket-v1.50.0/variants/README.md

 The [vmware-k8s-1.27](vmware-k8s-1.27/Cargo.toml) variant included the packages needed to run a Kubernetes worker node as a VMware guest.
 It supported self-hosted clusters.

 This variant was compatible with Kubernetes 1.27, 1.28, 1.29, and 1.30 clusters.

+### aws-k8s-1.27: Kubernetes 1.27 node

+The [aws-k8s-1.27](aws-k8s-1.27/Cargo.toml) variant included the packages needed to run a Kubernetes node in AWS.
+It supported self-hosted clusters and clusters managed by [EKS](https://aws.amazon.com/eks/).

+This variant was compatible with Kubernetes 1.27, 1.28, 1.29, and 1.30 clusters.

+### aws-k8s-1.27-nvidia: Kubernetes 1.27 NVIDIA node

+The [aws-k8s-1.27-nvidia](aws-k8s-1.27-nvidia/Cargo.toml) variant included the packages needed to run a Kubernetes node in AWS.
+It also included the required packages to configure containers to leverage NVIDIA GPUs.
+It supported self-hosted clusters and clusters managed by [EKS](https://aws.amazon.com/eks/).

+This variant was compatible with Kubernetes 1.27, 1.28, 1.29, and 1.30 clusters.